mongodb-labs/drivers-evergreen-tools/.evergreen/auth_oidc/k8s/README.md

 ## Background

-Uses the scripts in `$DRIVERS_TOOLS/.evergreen/k8s` to launch and configure a kubernetes pod in the given cloud provider, and allow you to run a driver test on the pod.
+Uses the scripts in `$DRIVERS_TOOLS/.evergreen/k8s` to launch and configure a kubernetes pod in the given cloud provider, and allows you to run a driver test on the pod.

 ## Local Usage